 OFFICE HOURS I am in my office (Fowler 313) every week day until at least 5pm.
-My official office hours in Fall 2009 are MTWRF from 1:30 to 2:30pm.
-I will also usually be in my office MWF 3:30-5:00pm.
+My official office hours in Fall 2010 are MWF from 3:30 to 5:00pm.

 I am readily accessible by electronic mail at ron@oxy.edu and by phone at 323-259-2536.
 My AOL Instant Messenger (AIM) name is ProfBuckmire or MadProfessah.
 If you need to see me at a time not specified here, do not hesitate to contact me and make an appointment and I'll be happy to meet with you.
 I think out-of-classroom student-faculty interactions are important.
 You are also strongly encouraged to visit me in office hours several times during the semester or chat with me whenever you have a question.
 If you don't interact with your professors individually you really aren't getting your money's worth at Occidental College!
 In addition, you should work together with your classmastes.